Nosto/wiki-docs/implementing-nosto/implement-on-your-website/advanced-implementation/adding-support-for-multi-currency.md

   <span class="variation_id">USD</span>
 </div>
 ```

+An additional span tag must be placed within the product page tagging with a class name `variation_id`.
+The tag is a child element of the `nosto_product` element.

 > **Note:** The code in the `variation_id` element must remain static, regardless of the currency active on-site.
 This is the primary currency of your catalog.
 Although `variation_id` element often has the same currency code as in the `price_currency_code` element and may seem redundant, they support different use cases and both need to be tagged.